altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 ~To find Martha, and a fish-man talking~
 'K::Keep it together, so there is a fish-man, so what?'
 "NT::$Ehime:"
-~Kent saw a man that looked almost exactly like him: except the part of his face that was missing~ "A::You're supposed to be in a coma."
+~Kent saw a man that looked almost exactly like him: except the part of his face that was missing. the remaining edges looking like a plastic figure too long in a microwave~
+"A::You're supposed to be in a coma."
-~A woman in a white captain's coat was standing at a desk to his right~ *She walked up to him*
+~A woman in a white captain's coat was standing at a desk to his right, her eyes trained on him~ *She walked up to him*
 "A::Shit, Flanagan?"
 "FL__F::No, over here."